Mati365/ckeditor5-phoenix/README.md

 Minimalist editor that appears directly within content when clicked.
 Ideal for in-place editing scenarios where the editing interface should be invisible until needed.

-**Features:**

-- No visible toolbar until content is focused
-- Seamless integration with existing layouts
-- Great for editing headings, captions, or short content

 ![CKEditor 5 Inline Editor in Elixir Phoenix application](docs/inline-editor.png)

 ```heex